 We support Reconciliation Australia’s aim of closing the life expectancy gap that exists between Aboriginal and Torres Strait Islander people and other Australians and will work towards this through the delivery of our Reconciliation Action Plan (RAP).

-This installation allows people to walk in the ancient footsteps of Aboriginal people from around the state.
-It enables people to learn, feel and visualise aspects of Aboriginal cultures and in particular waterholes.
+This installation enables people to walk in the ancient footsteps of Aboriginal people from around the state – to learn, feel and visualise Aboriginal cultures and understand the significance of waterholes.

 Good sources of water mean a lot in Aboriginal cultures.
 To have good, reliable water means survival - now and into the future for generations to come.

 Emu and Kangaroo visit a centuries old waterhole on Kaurna Country.
 Large stands of stringy bark trees form the eastern border of Kaurna Country while tufts of kangaroo grass grow westerly across the plains.